 Facebook must stop accepting political ads with blatantly racist and anti-immigrant messages.
-Join Define American and media watchdog group Free Press to demand that the world’s largest social network stop circulating hateful content.
+Join Define American and media watchdog group Free Press Action to demand that the world’s largest social network stop circulating hateful content.

 Petition 👉 Tell Facebook: Stop Profiting Off of Hate